daichi-kunii/daichi-kunii/README.md

 - Flutter, React, Next.js
 - AWS,MongoDB,Heroku

+# Portfolio:
+- The OMAKASE Crawler
+- SuperReal(https://apps.apple.com/jp/app/superreal/id1583423459) closed social network system where the scope of viewability changes according to the closeness of the relationship
+- Pechill(https://pechill.jp/) Yonton-like platform dedicated to supporting the monetization of micro-influencers
+- Foodiex platform where reservation rights for upscale sushi restaurants can be traded

 # Get in touch:
 - 🌐 Visit my Instagram or Twitter
      - Twitter 🇯🇵 [@921_kuni](https://twitter.com/921_kunii)